indyleo/indyleo/README.md

 ### Hello There Fellow Github Users 👋 ###

-- 🔭 I’m currently thinking to switch to kde6 or cosmic
+- 🔭 I’m currently thinking to switch to kde6 or hyprland
 - 🌱 I’m currently learning rando
 - he/him are my pronouns
 - Fun fact: LFS is the best distro